On Bayesian Mechanics: A Physics of and by Beliefs: The free energy principle and Bayesian mechanics: an overview

-where $\mathcal{B}$ is the set of possible blanket states.
-Adapted from \cite{DaCosta2021}.
+where $\mathcal{B}$ is the set of possible blanket states, and where we have assumed, for illustration's sake only, that $\bm\mu$ is invertible.

 To elaborate more informally, what this means is that, for every blanket state, there is an average internal state or internal mode that parameterises a probability density over or belief about an average external state or external mode \cite{DaCosta2021}.
 The claim behind the ABIL is that systems which match these conditional modes across a Markov blanket are storing models of their environment (or, can be read as such) and thus are engaging in a sort of inference.
+One should note that the existence of $\bm \mu^{-1}$ is not guaranteed: we can prove that $\sigma$ exists if and only if $\bm \mu^{-1}$ is invertible {\it on its image}, i.e., is an injection (see \cite{DaCosta2021} or \cite{Sakthivadivel2022b}), but {\it a priori} cannot claim that $\bm \mu^{-1}$ necessarily exists on any domain.
+That said, it is important to also note that we do not at all need $\bm \mu$ to be bijective.

-We should note that, given its dependence on the existence of a NESS solution to the mechanics of a particular system, this description is only taken to hold in the asymptotic limit \cite{ying-jen, touchette, paths-comment}.
+Furthermore, note that\textemdash given its dependence on the existence of a NESS solution to the mechanics of a particular system\textemdash this description is only taken to hold in the asymptotic limit \cite{ying-jen, touchette, paths-comment}.